lrpsantiago/crs-space-engineers/README.md

-# Cratera's Racing System for Space Engineers
+# Cratera's Racing System

+This is an open source racing system made for Space Engineers.